JorgWoehl/detectOS/README.md

 For a list of Windows releases, see https://en.wikipedia.org/wiki/Ver_(command).

-For list of Mac releases, see https://support.apple.com/en-us/HT201260.
+For a list of Mac releases, see https://support.apple.com/en-us/HT201260.

 ## Systems Tested